Vasapg/SCO/README.md

 And then try to use pip install again

 ## scocli
 scocli is a package of python scripts to manage the imsmanifest.xml file which defines a SCORM application.

-The available script are:
+## scocli Scripts

 ### build
 build.py allows you to create a SCORM application as a template, installing algo the javaScript API library.
 The structure of the template is as follows: